Open Society Foundations: Activities

 The Library of Congress Soros Foundation Visiting Fellows Program was initiated in 1990.

-Its $873 million budget in 2013, ranked as the second-largest private philanthropy budget in the United States, after the Bill and Melinda Gates Foundation budget of $3.9 billion.
+Its $873 million budget in 2013 ranked as the second-largest private philanthropy budget in the United States, after the Bill and Melinda Gates Foundation budget of $3.9 billion.
 As of 2020, its budget increased to $1.2 billion.

+In August 2013, the foundation partly sponsored an Aromanian cultural event in Malovište (Mulovishti), North Macedonia.

 The foundation reported granting at least $33 million to civil rights and social justice organizations in the United States.
 This funding included groups such as the Organization for Black Struggle and Missourians Organizing for Reform and Empowerment that supported protests in the wake of the killing of Trayvon Martin, the death of Eric Garner, the shooting of Tamir Rice and the shooting of Michael Brown.
+It reported granting to organizations outside of the United States as well.
 According to OpenSecrets, the OSF spends much of its resources on democratic causes around the world, and has also contributed to groups such as the Tides Foundation.

-The OSF has been a major financial supporter of U.S. immigration reform, including establishing a pathway to citizenship for undocumented immigrants.
+The OSF has been a major financial supporter of US immigration reform, including establishing a pathway to citizenship for undocumented immigrants.

 OSF projects have included the National Security and Human Rights Campaign and the Lindesmith Center, which conducted research on drug reform.

 The OSF became a partner of the National Democratic Institute, a charitable organization which partnered with pro-democracy groups like the Gov2U project run by Scytl.

-On January 23, 2020, the OSF announced a contribution of $1 billion from George Soros for the new Open Society University Network (OSUN), which network provides university courses, programs, and research through shared faculty, and for institutions needing international partners, to serve neglected student populations worldwide.
+On January 23, 2020, the OSF announced a contribution of $1 billion from George Soros for the new Open Society University Network (OSUN), which supports Western university faculty in providing university courses, programs, and research to serve neglected student populations worldwide at institutions needing international partners.
 The founding institutions were Bard College and Central European University.

-In April 2022, OSF announced a grant of $20 million to The International Crisis Group in support of efforts to analyse global issues fuelling violence, climate injustice and economic inequality and providing recommendations to address them.
+In April 2022, OSF announced a grant of $20 million to the International Crisis Group in support of efforts to analyze global issues fuelling violence, climate injustice and economic inequality and providing recommendations to address them.

-Reception
+OSF has given grants to Jewish Voice for Peace.